j-c-m/tinted-home-base16/styling.md

 - Items in parenthesis in the Terminal column do not have an identified terminal use and are a more generic color description.
 - Most terminals allow to set extended ANSI colors, but not all.
 It can't be assumed that the extended ANSI colors are set when using a tinted-theming terminal template theme.
 - opt colors will typically be brighter for dark themes and darker for light themes.
+- opt colors not specified will be sampled from corresponding base colors and made brighter (0.1) and less saturated (-0.2) for dark themes, the opposite for light themes (-0.1,0.2) respectively.

 ## YAML scheme examples